Gram (mythology): History

 Gram is primarily seen in the Volsunga Saga used by men in the Völsung line after Sigmund.
 Sigmund receives it during the wedding feast for his sister, Signy.
 Part of the way through the feast a strange man appears carrying a sword.
 Although unknown to Sigmund, this is the god Odin.
 He thrusts the sword into the Barnstokkr tree that grew in the middle of the hall and said, “The man to pull out this sword from the trunk shall receive it from me as a gift and he will find out for himself that he never bore in hand a better sword than this.”
-Soon after he departed every man made his attempt to pull the sword out of the wood.
+Soon after his departure, every man made his attempt to pull the sword out of the wood.
 All fail except Sigmund, who easily extracts it.
 The sword is a fine sword, and King Siggeir is covetous of it, offering Sigmund three times its weight in gold.
 When he refuses, King Siggeir grows angry and secretly begins plotting to steal it from Sigmund, eventually killing his father and capturing him and all of his brothers.
 After this, the sword disappears from the narrative until Signy secretly gives it back to Sigmund as he is buried alive with Sinfjotli.
 After Sigmund avenges his family, he uses the sword in several battles before it is eventually broken by Odin during Sigmund's final battle with King Lyngvi.